amandakoire/amandakoire.github.io/opportunities.md

 **Job openings**\
 [ISRP Listings](https://reproductivepsychiatry.com/reproductive-psychiatrist-jobs/)\
 Beth Israel Deaconess Medical Center in Boston is hiring for a Women's Mental Health Position, apply online at www.hmfphysicians.org/careers.
 Respond to requisition #210408.\
+Arbit Counseling (private practice) in Northwest DC and Bethesda is looking for a perinatal clinician.
+Email ruthie@arbitcounseling.com with a cover letter and resume if interested.\
 Please email repropsychtrainees@gmail.com if you have an open position you would like to have highlighted